 Yes, in most cases.
 Individual donors may make contributions directly to Anderson University and designate them for the Matching Church Scholarship Program.
 Many accounts grow rapidly as donors use the company match for this unique student scholarship program.
 Anderson University must make final determinations of awards from direct contributions but will seek the recommendation of local committees.
-You can obtain a listing of matching companies from our employer directory.

 Can a donor designate a gift for a particular student?

-No. The donor contributes to the scholarship account, and the local committee decides the amount of the award and the student recipient.
+No. The donor contributes to the church’s scholarship account, and the local committee decides the amount of the award and the student recipient.
 Most committees equally divide their available funds among eligible students.
 Compliance with Internal Revenue regulations for charitable donations is the responsibility of the church and the individual donor.

 May a parent or student give to this fund?